gnolang/gno/docs/concepts/effective-gno.md

 Gno provides users the ability to log specific occurrences that happened in their on-chain apps.
-An `event` log is stored in the ABCI results of each block, and these logs can be filtered, searched, and indexed by external services, allowing them to monitor the behaviour of on-chain apps.
+An `event` log is stored in the ABCI results of each block, and these logs can be indexed, filtered, and searched by external services, allowing them to monitor the behaviour of on-chain apps.

 It is good practice to emit events when any major action in your code is